How much does it cost to produce marketing videos?

 The price for larger productions depends on the filming locations & days, talents/influencers, how many videos produced, and if the influencers are also used to gain the views for the content.
 Typically productions this size are done in co-operation of multiple agencies (for example advertising agency and video production agency), but we are able to offer even larger productions thanks to our global freelancer team.

 Looking for video marketing content?
-We are mobile team that works in Europe and the USA.
+We are a mobile team that works in Europe and the USA.

 Are you a video content producer and want to pitch your work and be part of our freelancer team?